Meet YOLO26: next-gen vision AI.

 Get current system metrics including CPU, RAM, disk, network, and GPU usage.

-Collects comprehensive system metrics including CPU usage, RAM usage, disk I/O statistics, network I/O statistics, and GPU metrics (if available).
+Collects comprehensive system metrics including CPU usage, RAM usage, disk usage, disk I/O statistics, network I/O statistics, and GPU metrics (if available).

 Example output (rates=False, default):